mes32/Weekend1_Salary_Calc/README.md

 Create an application that records employee salaries and adds salaries up to report monthly costs.

 ## TODO List
-- append information to the DOM and clear the input fields.
+- clear the input fields.
 - If the total monthly cost exceeds $20,000, add a red background color to the total monthly cost.

 ## Topics Covered